 In addition to its lovely cities – Capri and Anacapri, the island’s top attraction is undoubtedly the spectacular Blue Grotto (Grotta Azzurra), one of the world’s most beautiful sea caves and the only one featuring such a wonderful turquoise color.

-Sicily’s most appealing destinations include the vibrant, Arabian-flavored city of Palermo; the elegant Catania; the historic city of Syracuse; the Valley of the Temples – a remarkable archaeological park outside Agrigento; the charming Taormina, and the mighty Mt Etna – the highest volcano in Europe.
+Sicily’s most appealing destinations include the vibrant, Arabian-flavored city of Palermo; elegant Catania; the historic city of Syracuse; the Valley of the Temples – a remarkable archaeological park outside Agrigento; the charming Taormina; and the mighty Mt Etna – the highest volcano in Europe.

 Panarea is a tiny, yet very exclusive island in the Aeolian archipelago, just off the north coast of Sicily.
 Deprived of traffic and major developments, the island has become a favorite refuge among Europe’s most notable jet-setters, including the Bulgari family, whose summer retreat lies quietly on one of Panarea’s cobblestone footpaths.

-Beaches are few, but the spectacular scenery along with the picturesque lanes and whitewashed houses, make it a gem of an island, a gorgeous blend of cosmopolitan sophistication and barefoot island chic.
+Beaches are few, but the spectacular scenery, along with the picturesque lanes and whitewashed houses, make it a gem of an island, an alluring blend of cosmopolitan sophistication and barefoot island chic.